rust-lang/book/second-edition/nostarch/chapter10.md

 reference.
 Just like with generic data types, we declare the name of the generic lifetime parameter inside angle brackets after the name of the struct so that we can use the lifetime parameter in the body of the struct definition.
-This annotation means an instance of `ImportantExcerpt` can't outlive the reference it holds in its `part` field.
+This annotation means an instance of `ImportantExcerpt` can’t outlive the reference it holds in its `part` field.

 The `main` function here creates an instance of the `ImportantExcerpt` struct that holds a reference to the first sentence of the `String` owned by the variable `novel`.
-The data in `novel` exists before the `ImportantExcerpt` instance is created, and it doesn't go out of scope until after the `ImportantExcerpt` goes out of scope, so the reference in the `ImportantExcerpt` instance is valid.
+The data in `novel` exists before the `ImportantExcerpt` instance is created, and it doesn’t go out of scope until after the `ImportantExcerpt` goes out of scope, so the reference in the `ImportantExcerpt` instance is valid.